Ron Esau

-Ron Esau (October 9, 1954 – January 24, 2022) was a NASCAR Winston Cup Series driver who competed from 1975 to 1990.
+Ronald Richard Esau (October 9, 1954 – January 24, 2022) was an American NASCAR Winston Cup Series driver who competed from 1975 to 1990.

 Career

 The primary vehicle for this driver was the No. 56 Marc Reno-owned Gear Vendor Chevrolet.
 He completed 1,704 laps - the equivalent of 3425.5 mi of racing - while picking up eight DNQs in the process.
-Esau started in an average of 31st place and finished in an average of 30th place; keeping him near the rear of the average racing grid.
+Esau started in an average of 31st place and finished in an average of thirtieth place; keeping him near the rear of the average racing grid.
 His total career earnings are $44,290.

-Even though he acquired a 17-race winless streak throughout his entire career as a NASCAR driver, Esau climbed as high in the championship rankings to 62nd place in the 1984 NASCAR Winston Cup Series season in addition to falling as low as 114th place in the 1986 NASCAR Winston Cup Series championship standings.
+Even though he acquired a seventeen-race winless streak throughout his entire career as a NASCAR driver, Esau climbed as high in the championship rankings to 62nd place in the 1984 NASCAR Winston Cup Series season in addition to falling as low as 114th place in the 1986 NASCAR Winston Cup Series championship standings.